vaphor/CellMorphing/README.md

 Input: a smt2 file produced by hornconverter. (horn clauses with arrays)
 Output: a smt2 file without array variables
+(warnings like Warning : no arguments for composition with head check-sat... can be ignored)

 Usage: ./vaphor [options] file

 Example : ./vaphor demo.smt2 -o demo_2.smt2